Daigo Nishi: Albirex Niigata

 He transferred to Albirex Niigata on loan in 2010.
 At the beginning, he was a substitute member for midfielder, but afterward played 29 matches regularly as a right-back and marked 1 goal.

 Kashima Antlers

 In 2011, he transferred to Kashima Antlers on a permanent deal and changed his position to defender.

-In 2004, he took part in the training of CS Maritimo, Portuguese club.
 His direct volley goal marked on 2 August against Sanfrecce Hiroshima was chosen for the best goal award 2014 of J league.

 He was assigned to be a head of players association of the team for 2 years, from 2015 to 2016.

+Returns to Hokkaido Consadole Sapporo

+On 4 February 2022, it was announced that Nishi made his return to Hokkaido Consadole Sapporo, having previously played 25 times for Urawa Reds in 2021 season.

+Iwate Grulla Morioka

+On 17 August 2023, Nishi signed on loan with J3 League club, Iwate Grulla Morioka.

 International career

-National Team
+National team

 On 6 December 2010, he was selected for back-up members of AFC Asian Cup 2011.

 In KIRIN Cup against Peru on 1 June 2011, he played for the national team for the first time.

 On 1 October 2014, he was elected for the national team by the head coach Javier Aguirre.

 On 26 March 2019, Nishi played his first match since 2011 for Japan against Bolivia.